b4rtik/RedPeanut/README.md

 The RedPeanut agent can be compiled in .Net 3.5 and 4.0 and has pivoting capabilities via NamedPipe.
 The agent, when executed in an unmanaged mode, performs its own critical tasks in a separate process to prevent the AV response to detection or error during execution make you lose the whole agent.

 The execution flow is as follow:

 1. Process creation
 2. Inject static shellcode generated with DonutCS
-4. The loader loads and executes the stager on module
+4. The loader loads and executes the stager or module

 The agent currently only supports https channel.